-\begin{remark} As vector spaces, $\shalI$ and $\shalII$ sit in a class of subspaces of $\mathfrak{g}$ parametrized by subsets of \emph{incomplete bipartitions with one block (beside the off-block)}.
-To an incomplete word on random variables $w\in \IWc$, we associate the incomplete bipartition $\pi_{w} = \{[w]_1\}$ with off-block $[w]_0$.
+\begin{Remark} As vector spaces, $\shalI$ and $\shalII$ sit in a class of subspaces of $\mathfrak{g}$ parametrized by subsets of \emph{incomplete bipartitions with one block $($besides the translucent block$)$}.
+To an incomplete word on random variables $w\in \IWc$, we associate the incomplete bipartition $\pi_{w} = \{[w]_1\}$ with translucent block $[w]_0$.

 Pick a subset $U$ of one-block incomplete bipartitions.
 At the moment, we do not assume anything on $U$.
 We set